Drive

 ABOUT THE PROJECT

-Coordination of services is important in rehabilitation because patients often need interventions from several professional groups, sectors and service levels.
-Approximately 60% of Norwegian municipalities report that it is difficult to provide good rehabilitation services, partly because coordination and information sharing are difficult to achieve in practice.
+Coordination of services is important in rehabilitation because patients often need interventions from multiple professional groups, sectors and service levels.
+Approximately 60% of Norwegian municipalities believe that it is difficult to provide good rehabilitation services, partly because coordination and information sharing are difficult to achieve in practice.

 In this project, we will investigate how coordination work and information sharing can be simplified!
-We will also assess the feasibility of a mobile application that is designed for good work flow in the rehabilitation processes.
-The app gives healthcare personnel an overview of interventions to be coordinated for each patient, and the patient will find rehabilitation goals, plans, outcomes, and communication with involved practitioners, unified in one place.
+We will also assess the usability of a mobile application designed for good flow in rehabilitation processes.
+The app gives healthcare personnel a comprehensive overview of interventions to be coordinated, and the patient gets the rehabilitation plan, measures, and communication with involved therapists all in one place.

 WHO CAN JOIN?

 Clinicians, managers and patients in two municipalities and at two private rehabilitation institutions can participate in the project.
-Recruitment has not started yet.
-The project is set to begin on 1 April 2025 and continue for one year.
-In the long term, additional sites will be included.
+Recruitment has not yet started.
+The project starts on April 1, 2025 and lasts for one year.
+In the long term, more municipalities and rehabilitation institutions may be included.

-The project group consists of 12 people who are researchers, service managers, clinicians, patient research partners, and representatives from a health technology company.
-Together, they will develop innovative solutions for a new and simplified coordination and interaction practice.
+The project group consists of 12 people who are researchers, service managers, clinicians, user advocates and representatives from a health technology company.
+Together, they will develop innovative solutions for a new and simplified coordination and collaboration practice.

-This is a collaborative project between Indre Østfold municipality, Modum municipality, Vikersund Bad Rehabilitation centre, Skogli Rehabilitation Centre, The Norwegian Rheumatism Association, Flow Technology, Diakonhjemmet Hospital, and REMEDY.
-The project is funded by Foundation Dam (grant number SDAM_HEL601359).
+This is a collaborative project between Indre Østfold Municipality, Modum Municipality, Vikersund Bad Rehabilitation AS, Skogli Rehabilitation AS, Norwegian Rheumatology Association, Flow Technology, Diakonhjemmet Hospital and REMEDY.
+The project is supported by the Dam Foundation (project number SDAM_HEL601359).